DC 911 head responds to claim of spike in dispatches to wrong, nonexistent addresses | WTOP

 “The lack of transparency means we don’t know what’s going on there, we don’t know what the training is like, and we don’t know what has caused these bad addresses to be dispatched,” he told WTOP.

 “D.C.
 911 probably has more impact on the health and safety of people living in the Washington, D.C. area than any other public safety agency.
-They handle more calls about more serious situations, than any other police department, fire department, or 911 center.
-Somebody needs to address why these bad addresses are occurring, and the delay is happening in getting people help,” Statter said.
+They handle more calls about more serious situations, than any other police department, fire department, or 911 center, Statter said.

+Ward 6 Councilmember Allen, the chair of the Committee on the Judiciary and Public Safety, tells WTOP he frequently reviews 911 calls when a potential issue comes to his attention, and when mistakes have been made by OUC, there has been accountability.

+“We depend on fast-thinking staff to stay on the line, and then correct and relay that information to folks on the ground.
+That is the reality of 911: you’re calling at your worst moment, and you might not be fully aware of where you are or what’s going on around you.”